Philomena892/AndreevMoek/README.md

 This directory contains example instances that we used to verify our code.

+## figures

+Contains the graphs created in the statistical evaluation by dataAnalysis.ipynp from the CBS folder.

 ## images

 Contains images of examples to be used in README files.